Highest Class Flare Occurred on the Sun on the Night of November 1: Potential Threat Exists

 According to information published on the website, the second strongest magnetic storm of this year, which occurred on October 11, was caused by an explosion in region 3848, which now has the number 3878.

-Previously, a powerful flare occurred on the Sun, with a strength of X1.8, due to which minor magnetic storms began on Earth on October 28.
+Previously, a powerful flare occurred on the Sun, with a strength of Х1.8, which caused minor magnetic storms to begin on Earth on October 28.
 As a result of the flare, a large group of magnetic loops formed.
-However, the emission went to the side, so there were no strong magnetic storms on Earth.
+However, the ejection went to the side, so there were no strong magnetic storms on Earth.

 Read materials on the topic: